deadlyvipers/dojo_rules/introduction.md

-Hi my name is camauric.
+Hi my name is camauriswaqzzc.
+My favorite paths:wqs so far has been the Javascript and Git.